Frequently asked Questions and Answers :

 If you wanted to do this, then you will need to have a Remotely Monitored capable lantern.
 These use either GSM mobile phone or Satellite communication to provide information regarding the lantern equipped with this feature.

-Carmanah Marine offers remote monitoring via our LightGuard Monitoring app solution.
-This uses the GSM on all Sabik branded products, with the Carmanah M860 series using Satellite based systems.
+Sabik Marine offers remote monitoring either via our LightGuard Monitoring app or Vega Web solution.
+These both use either the GSM network or Satellite based systems depending on which product has been selected.
 For more information on this, please see here

 7. What is the LightGuard Bluetooth App ?